 Students studying off campus will be charged the Skidmore comprehensive fee for their semester or year.
-This fee is equal to Skidmore's tuition, room at the Scribner Apartment rate, board, as applicable and mandatory college fees.
+(NOTE: Skidmore’s comprehensive fee will differ from the fees of program providers.)
+This fee is equal to Skidmore’s tuition, on campus apartment rate, board, as applicable and mandatory college fees if applicable.
 If the program does not include room and/or board, or only includes partial board, the Skidmore fee will be adjusted accordingly.
-Skidmore's billing for room charges will reflect students selecting the mandatory homestay option.
-Students participating in the National Student Exchange, Spelman College, or Washington Semester programs will be charged Skidmore tuition and fees, when applicable.
+Skidmore’s billing for room charges will reflect students selecting the mandatory home stay option.

 What does the Comprehensive Fee include?

-For Skidmore and international non-Skidmore Approved Programs the Skidmore comprehensive fee covers costs for overseas tuition and mandatory academic fees, double room, board if applicable, medical insurance, and any other mandatory program fees.
-Students are responsible for their airfare, books, personal expenses (including passport and visa charges), accommodation upgrades, room and/or board if not included in provider's program fee, voluntary field trips and excursions, and any refundable deposits.
-For the National Student Exchange, Spelman College, and Washington Semester programs, home fees covers tuition and fees at the host institution.
-Students on those programs are responsible for their airfare, books, personal expenses, room and board, voluntary field trips and excursions, and any refundable deposits.
+For all off-campus programs the Skidmore comprehensive fee covers costs tuition and mandatory academic fees, double room, board if applicable, mandatory medical insurance, and any other mandatory program fees.
+Students are responsible for their transportation costs to and from the program, on-site transportation if not included in the provider’s program fee, books, personal expenses (including passport and visa fees), accommodation upgrades, room and/or board if not included in provider’s program fee, voluntary field trips and excursions, and any refundable deposits.

 How is payment handled?

-Students studying off campus will be billed by Skidmore's Bursar for the comprehensive fee.
-The bill will show charges for tuition, room, board, and any additional mandatory Skidmore College fees.
+Students studying off campus will be billed by Skidmore’s Bursar for the comprehensive fee.
+The bill will show charges for tuition, room, board (if applicable), and any additional mandatory Skidmore College fees.
 Payments are to be made to Skidmore College.
-Off-Campus Study & Exchanges will handle payments to the off-campus study program providers on the student's behalf.
-Students on the National Student Exchange and Washington Semester programs will be billed by Skidmore's Bursar for tuition and fees.
-The host campus will bill for room and board.
-Students studying on the Spelman College program pay tution, room, and board fees to Skidmore.
+Off-Campus Study & Exchanges will handle payments to the program providers on the behalf of students.

 What are program deposits and to whom are they paid?

-Can Financial Aid be used for study abroad programs?
+Can Financial Aid be used for off-campus study?

-Yes, financial aid can be used for off campus study.
-Students receiving financial aid should speak with a Student Aid representative to review possible aid changes based on increased expenses resulting from off campus study.
-It is highly recommended that all students intending to study off-campus meet with Student Aid to find out if the increased expenses associated with studying off campus qualify them to receive aid even if they previously did not.
+Yes, financial aid can be used for off-campus study.
+Students receiving financial aid should speak with a Financial Aid representative to review possible aid changes based on increased expenses resulting from off-campus study.
+It is highly recommended that all students intending to study off-campus meet with Financial Aid to find out if the increased expenses associated with studying off campus qualify them to receive aid even if they previously did not.

-Financial Aid may be available for short-term programs taking place during the academic year.
+Financial Aid may be available for travel seminars taking place during the academic year.
 It is not available for summer programs.
 It is recommended that students speak with a Student Aid representative to determine if aid is available.

 What if a student is on a tuition exchange program?